-Proponents of "clean elections" regularly claim that these programs will decrease the amount of interest group involvement in campaigns.
-However, states with similar programs have continued to witness considerable interest group involvement in campaigns, as these groups often organize to help candidates raise the required qualifying contributions necessary to receive tax-financed funding.
+tax-funding.
 This has happened in Arizona and Maine, as well as in New Jersey's failed pilot project.
-In Arizona's statewide tax financing program, this practice is so widespread that one news report noted that "...special interest groups routinely collect the necessary number of \$5 contributions to help candidates qualify for tax-financed funding."64
+In Arizona's statewide tax financing program, this practice is so widespread that one news report noted that "...special interest groups routinely collect the necessary number of \$5 contributions to help candidates qualify for tax-financed funding."69

-For evidence of these programs' failures, New Yorkers need look no further than neighboring New Jersey, which experimented with a pilot program for taxpayer financed campaigns for statewide candidates in a limited number of legislative districts in 2007.
-In "Appendix 5: Conclusions and Recommendations on New Jersey's 'Clean Election' Experiment," CCP compared the program's outcomes with its stated goals in order to determine whether the program was a success.65 Our research demonstrated that the pilot program failed to achieve the majority of its stated goals, and the New Jersey Legislature wisely decided to abandon the program in 2008.
+For evidence of these programs' failures, D.C. residents need look no further than nearby New Jersey, which experimented with a pilot program for taxpayer-financed campaigns for statewide candidates in a limited number of legislative districts in 2007.
+In "Appendix 5: Conclusions and Recommendations on New Jersey's 'Clean Election' Experiment," CCP compared the program's outcomes with its stated goals in order to determine whether the program was a success.
+70 Our research demonstrated that the pilot program failed to achieve the majority of its stated goals, and the New Jersey Legislature wisely decided to abandon the program in 2008.